 SSDI typically applies to situations when an individual cannot work in a variety of vocations.
 This may include but is not limited to the job they had at the time of disability.
 In determining whether someone qualifies as disabled by this standard, the Social Security Administration applies complex guidelines and regulations that applicants in Marietta awaiting responses to SSDI claims may have trouble understanding an attorney’s guidance.

-There are several ways that an applicant can go about seeking SSDI benefits.
-In Marietta, workers may apply online, in person at the local SSA office, or by telephone.
-Millions of people apply for disability benefits each year and the SSA denies well over half of all initial applications.
+There are several ways that an applicant can go about seeking disability benefits.
+In Marietta, workers may file an SSDI claim online, in person at the local SSA office, or by telephone.
+Millions of people apply for disability benefits each year, and the SSA denies well over half of all initial applications.

 Applicants should try and present a strong initial application while still being prepared to go through one or more appeals.
 If an application is initially denied, the claimant may appeal the decision through a “request for reconsideration.”

-If a reconsideration appeal is not successful, a claimant could further appeal their case to an SSA Administrative Law Judge (ALJ).
-The ALJ would hold a hearing in which they will consider evidence and testimony to determine a claimant’s eligibility for SSDI.
-If their SSDI claim is still denied in Marietta, they could appeal again to the SSA Appeals Council, and lastly to a federal court if necessary.
+If a reconsideration appeal is not successful, you could further appeal your case to an SSA Administrative Law Judge (ALJ).
+The ALJ would hold a hearing in which they will consider evidence and testimony to determine your eligibility for SSDI.
+If your SSDI claim is still denied in Marietta, you could appeal again to the SSA Appeals Council, and lastly to a federal court if necessary.

-If you have a disability that prohibits you from working, you could benefit from seeking help through SSDI.
-Throughout the application process for SSDI benefits, it is crucial for you to present as thorough an application as possible.
+If you have a disability that prohibits you from working, you could benefit from seeking help from our team.
+Throughout the Marietta SSDI claims process, it is crucial for you to present as thorough an application as possible.